 Mend My Dress Press was born out of grrrl love and the need for more small, independent publishing houses on the west coast that focus on preserving zines in the form of anthologies.
 We believe these forms of writing and art should be preserved as part of our collective cultural history and look forward to our active role in this effort.

-At the moment, we are planning on releasing 4-6 tiles a year, with new titles coming out in the spring and fall.
-As we are just starting out, we have a very limited budget at this time, but if you are interested in seeing an anthology published, please drop us a line at email@example.com and type “Submission” in the subject line.
+At the moment, we are planning on releasing 3-5 titles a year.
+We have a very limited budget at this time, but if you are interested in seeing an anthology published, please drop us a line at firstname.lastname@example.org and type “Submission” in the subject line.

 We will also have an online and tabling distribution starting at the beginning of 2013, and are currently accepting inquiries and submissions to be included in our catalog.
 If you would like more info, or would like to send us a sample zine for consideration, please contact us for more info.

 Sign up for our newsletter and stay on top of new titles, events, promotions, and other great stuff

 Neely and Colleen have been trading letters, clothes and records since they were 14 and discovered a shared love of riot girl.
 It only seemed natural they would eventually start publishing together.

 Neely writes an awesome zine entitled “Mend My Dress,” and has traveled the country (and other countries) teaching zine workshops.
 In her spare times she scouts out deals on old pyrex at rummage sales with her friend Rebecca, sings in a metal band, Ire Adrift, and sews clothes for her blythe dolls.
 She repaints the rooms in her house everytime she grows tired of a colour (which is at least once a year) and has a knack for finding fabulous old wool coats and cat eye glasses.
 She shares her home with two rabbits, a pellet stove, and an extensive Beatrix Potter collection.